 Bad: "Updated the list of protected classes."

-If you've made several unrelated but specific changes throughout a section, add content for each change.
+If you've made several unrelated but specific changes throughout a section, add content for each change (or, even better, do a separate annotation for each change via the policy library).

 Good: "Information about change A. Information about change B. Etc."